wp-plugins/wp-jump-menu/readme.txt

 1. The Jump Menu - Just a drop down, but one POWERFUL drop down!

 == Changelog ==

+= 2.1.2 =
+* Small bug fixed: default post and page post type were not set right.

 = 2.1.1 =
 * Fixed Update issue: When updated, WP Jump Menu would stop working because it uses new option values.
 New default values should be set when updated.